tlongers/doccydoc/sphinx/source/persons_extra.rst

 **Guidance on use**

 This field is used to store the name of the person about whom extra information is being entered.
-The person must already have an entry in the `Persons`_ sheet.
+The person must already have an entry in the :doc:`persons` sheet.
 The value must be identical to that in ``person:name``.

 This field is duplicated for every row of data about the person.